Gasque Study in Britain Scholarship

 The scholarship may be used toward tuition, room and board, airfare, or any other legitimate expenses during study in Great Britain in the upcoming term.
 Up to $2000 in funding will be provided.
 This scholarship is in addition to any Promise/Coyote Commitment scholarship already awarded.

-If you would like to be considered for this scholarship, submit the form below and email the following items to firstname.lastname@example.org by November 11 (for spring) or April 10 (for summer or fall), to the attention of Dr. John Dudley, Chair, Department of English.
+If you would like to be considered for this scholarship, submit the form below and email the following items to email@example.com by April 10 (for the upcoming summer, fall, and/or spring semesters), to the attention of Darlene Farabee, Ph.D., Assistant Professor, Department of English.
 (Applicants can also bring application materials to the English Department, Dakota Hall 212.)

 - A one-page statement of purpose in which you explain your plan and your reasons for study abroad in Britain.
 This letter must also explain what you hope to accomplish through the study-abroad experience.